theramiyer/blog/content/post/2021/on-petrol-prices.md

 Back when the government decided the price of petroleum products, the oil marketing companies were to get their losses covered by the government.
 The government, instead of paying the companies in cash, gave them bonds.
 The government set a maturity date and agreed to pay interest for the duration of the bond.

-The WhatsApp University claim goes on to say that because the government has not lowered the taxes to be able to pay the oil marketing companies.
+The WhatsApp University claim goes on to say that the government has not lowered the taxes to be able to pay the oil marketing companies.
 As Vivek Kaul [explains in his post](https://vivekkaul.com/2021/06/17/petrol-and-diesel-prices-are-high-due-to-lower-corporate-taxes-not-because-of-oil-bonds/), this claim is false.
 Also, while the bonds are worth about ₹1.3 lac crore, the government makes over twice that money in taxes.
 Also to note, a mere 7.5% of those bonds are nearing maturity.

 The truth, Mr Kaul says, is that the government is trying to offset the loss in revenue because of its 2019 decision to reduce corporate taxes, and the further drop in revenue because of other decisions by the government, to which, the pandemic added fuel.

 ### The pause during election months

 During the election period in April–May 2021, the [petrol prices remained constant](https://www.indiatoday.in/diu/story/india-petrol-diesel-fuel-prices-hike-rise-elections-crude-oil-1777422-2021-03-09).
 While the oil marketing companies change the base price of petroleum products based on the global market rates, they chose not to, during the election window.
 Nothing else can explain zero changes to oil prices while the global market rates did indeed change during the time.
-Also, the number of changes to the fuel price the oil companies made are disproportionate to the increase in the crude prices, which indicates that the oil companies were trying to reclaim their losses.
+Also, the number of changes to the fuel price the oil companies made afterwards are disproportionate to the increase in the crude prices, which indicates that the oil companies were trying to reclaim their losses.

 ## Show me the light